Samrudhp/anomaly-detection-TriFusion/docs/innovation/novelty.md

 ## The TriFusion Breakthrough

-TriFusion represents a fundamental advancement in AI-powered safety monitoring, combining **multimodal fusion intelligence** with **two-tier processing architecture** in ways that no other system has achieved.
+TriFusion represents a fundamental advancement in GenAI-powered safety monitoring, combining **multimodal fusion intelligence** with **two-tier processing architecture** in ways that no other system has achieved.
 This isn't just an incremental improvement—it's a complete reimagining of how AI can protect families.

 ---